Count Greater than 0 in Excel (COUNTIF – COUNTIFS)

 - Written by Puneet

-Here we have a list of numbers ranging from -10 to 10 and you need to count the numbers which are greater than zero from this list.
+In this example, we have a list of numbers with all the negative numbers and some positive numbers.
+Now, you need to count the numbers that are greater than 0.

 1. First, type “=COUNTIF” and start parentheses in cell C1 where we are going to get the result.